c3lang/c3-web/src/content/docs/Language Common/attributes.md

 Declares a function to always be inlined or if placed on a call, that the call should be inlined.

+### @link

+*Used for: module, function, macro, global, const*

+Syntax for this attribute is `@link(cond, link1, link2, ...)`,
+where "link1" etc are strings names for libraries to implicitly link to when this symbol is used.

+In the case of a module section, adding `@link` implicitly places the attribute on all of its symbols.

 ### @littleendian

 *Used for: bitstruct*